What are Dividend Aristocrats?

 Aktien vergleichen

-Dividend aristocrats are particularly popular with long-term investors as they promise continuous and rising dividends.
+Dividend Aristocrats are particularly popular with long-term investors as they promise continuous and rising dividends.
 The longer a company pays and increases a dividend , the more investors expect rising dividends in the future.
-These shares are rare on the stock market.
+These stocks are rare on the stock market.
 What is particularly impressive is that these companies have survived several economic cycles and two major crises (new economy & financial crisis).

 However, past dividend performance should not be the deciding factor for a purchase.
 Other criteria, such as those of the dividend needle, should also be taken into account.